 How to do bubble painting

 Bubble painting is one of our all-time favourite kids craft activities for rainy days.
 Bubble art is quick to set up and a guaranteed way to keep kids happy.
-I've tried it with children of all ages and have found toddlers to teens are fascinated.
+Whether they're toddlers or teens, children of all ages will be fascinated by this craft.

 For younger children, bubble painting is a magical sensory play activity.
 They're delighted to blow the straw and touch the bubbles.
 You just need to watch out in case they try and suck on the straw and use a child-friendly, non-toxic paint just in case.